Kaushik-29/flex-flow-fusion/README.md

 # FLEX-IT-OUT 🏋️‍♂️💪

-FLEX-IT-OUT is a premium, state-of-the-art, AI-powered fitness companion that helps users track their workouts, receive real-time posture analysis, earn points, and compete with friends.
+FLEX-IT-OUT is an AI-powered fitness companion that tracks workouts, evaluates exercise form in real time using computer vision, and lets users earn points and compete with friends on a leaderboard.

-The application utilizes **browser-based computer vision** for real-time posture evaluation and features a fully refactored, robust, and highly scalable server architecture backed by **Google Firebase**.
+Posture analysis runs entirely **in the browser** via TensorFlow.js, and the backend is built on a lightweight FastAPI service backed by **Google Firebase** (Firestore + Auth).

 ---